adamrmoss/edu-basic/docs/edu-basic-language.md

 - Returns an array of filenames (strings)
 - Array is 1-based
 - Includes files and subdirectories
-- Use `DIM` to declare the array first, or it will be created automatically
+- The array is created automatically if it doesn't exist

 **Examples:**
 ```